minimum2106/cv-comparator/README.md

 - Redesign the Writer Agent, as the current implementation is not robust enough for real-world use.
 - Implement a plan retriever to store and reuse successful workflows.
 This will allow the system to directly execute proven workflows when users make repeat requests, instead of rebuilding them from scratch.
+- The current mechanism for incorporating history is quite basic.
+For example, if a previous step produces a large output (such as loading the contents of 50 files in a directory or a very large document), the workflow cannot handle it effectively.
+Attempting to insert everything into a single prompt quickly exceeds the context window.
+A better solution is to introduce a Retrieval-Augmented Generation (RAG) system that transforms the results into smaller, manageable chunks and dynamically retrieves only the relevant portions when needed.
 - Enable workflows to run tasks in parallel where beneficial.
 For example, when processing multiple files, the system should identify opportunities to execute steps concurrently to improve efficiency.
 - Improve error handling within workflows.
 Currently, a failure in the middle of execution can cause vulnerabilities; better resilience and recovery mechanisms are needed.
 - Expand the toolset to test the Orchestrator’s ability to handle diverse workflows.
 At present, the plan-generation step operates independently of tool availability, so methods should be introduced to better align planning with actual tool capabilities.